fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle When making a payment can I use any one of my bank account or only the default bank account?

-::::AccordionContent

-You can use any of the investor's verified bank accounts for making a payment.

-::::EndAccordionContent

-::EndAccordionItem

-::AccordionItem

-:::AccordionTitle In case the payment fails after the amount gets deducted from the investor’s bank account.
-Where will the reversal gets credited?
+:::AccordionTitle In case the payment fails after the amount gets deducted from the investor’s bank account,where will the reversal gets credited?
 Will it be the original payment source or the bank account mentioned in the folio?

 ::::AccordionContent